-PETG has a shrink ration (or shrink rate) of less than 0.004 in/in so printing large surfaces are not a problem when printing on a well leveled surface.
+PETG has a shrink ratio (or shrink rate) of less than 0.004 in/in so printing large surfaces are not a problem when printing on a well-leveled surface.

 Several issues can arise during a PETG plastic print.
 Here is an overview of some of the more frequent problems with printing PETG filament and steps you can take to correct them:

 If PETG filament globs onto the nozzle and gets dragged around instead of sticking to the bed: